Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 BDS

-Beyond the Arab League boycott, an additional boycott campagn was launched in 2001 aimed at isolating Israel and, ultimately, making it disappear with the help of international sanctions.
-This boycott, divestment, and sanctions (BDS) movement has spread around the world.
+Beyond the Arab League boycott, an additional boycott campaign was launched in 2001 aimed at isolating Israel and, ultimately, making it disappear with the help of international sanctions.
+This boycott, divestment, and sanctions (BDS) movement has spread worldwide.
 Various countries, including Spain, France, and the United Kingdom, have taken measures to outlaw aspects of the campaign.
 Legislation at the Federal level is still being developed to combat BDS.
 Congress, for example, has called on negotiators in trade talks with the European Union to discourage politically motivated economic actions intended to penalize or otherwise limit commercial relations specifically with Israel or person doing business in Israel or in Israeli controlled territories.

-The backlash has extended off campus as well where state legislatures have adopted legislation aimed at preventing any boycott of Israel.
+The backlash has extended off campus as well, where state legislatures have adopted legislation aimed at preventing any boycott of Israel.

 Sources: “Economic Sanctions Against Jews,” Indian Express, (December 16, 1945).